erling6232/imagedata/docs/Colors.rst

 This `s` Series with shape (3, 128, 128) can be converted into an RGB image using the `to_rgb()` method:

+:ref:`APIReferenceSeries#imagedata.Series.to_rgb`

+:ref:`APIReferenceSeries.html#imagedata.Series.to_rgb`

 .. code-block:: python

     rgb = s.to_rgb()

-Although `rgb` is now a color Series, it will appear as a gray-scale image when shown, because all R, G and B color components are identical.
+Although `rgb` is a color Series, it will appear as a gray-scale image when displayed, because all R, G and B color components are identical.

 The `rgb` Series will still have shape (3, 128, 128).
-However, the `rgb.dtype` will now be a structured RGB dtype.
+However, the `rgb.dtype` will be a structured RGB dtype.
 Also, the `s` intensities are scaled to the RGB range of 0..255 for each color component.
+The original intensities of `s` are not maintained in `rgb`.

 Saving and Loading Color Series
 -------------------------------